2025 Water Energy Systems Integrated

 Photos from the 2022 Systems Integration Urban Design Challenge – Courtesy Meadow Conrad

-Do you want to help change the way cities grow, use energy, manage water, and address transportation issues?
+Do you want to help change the way cities grow, use energy, manage water, and address land use issues?
 Do you have an interest in sustainable design, architecture, natural resources, or engineering?
 Do you like Lego?

 The Urban Design Challenge challenges multidisciplinary teams of planners, architects, engineers and others, to create new urban developments that are more liveable, sustainable, resilient and resource efficient.